-The Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM) reviews all cases of maternal, perinatal and paediatric mortality and severe acute maternal morbidity (SAMM).
+The independent Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM) reviews cases of maternal, perinatal and paediatric mortality and morbidity.

 Reporting to CCOPMM